Songonge/Power-BI-Projects/HR Analysis/README.md

 8. [Recommendations](#recommendations)

 ## Introduction
-This project about HR Analytics focuses on data analytics which aims at evaluating the current human resources practices within the organization, identifying key areas for improvement, and providing actionable recommendations aimed at enhancing workforce efficiency, employee satisfaction, and overall organizational performance.
+This project about HR Analytics focuses on data analytics, which aims at evaluating the current human resources practices within the organization, identifying key areas for improvement, and providing actionable recommendations aimed at enhancing workforce efficiency, employee satisfaction, and overall organizational performance.
 Power Query in Power BI will be used to clean and transform the data.
 Then, dashboards will be built to communicate critical insights.

 ## Project Aim
 Delve into the world of human resources with a keen eye on data analysis to optimize talent management and organizational performance.
 The project seeks to address pressing questions and uncover meaningful conclusions based on data.